-I’m often asked where I get my investment ideas for the Sizemore Investment Letter and what sources I read to keep abreast of financial news.
+I’m often asked where I get my investment ideas and what sources I read to keep abreast of financial news.
 The fact is, you can’t read everything that comes across your desk; there is simply not enough time in the day to get through it all.
 You have to prioritize and organize your reading list, or you’ll waste your entire working day reading information that is irrelevant to your investing.
 Let us not forget that time is money!

 I created the list below to highlight some of my regular news sources.
 I hope you find them as valuable as I have in my investing career.